freenandes/prez/list/docs-design.md

 <!--
 Problem:
 - Documentation just existed
-- Bare minimum effort
+- Bare minimum effort to exist in parallel
 - Had to exist cuz we software house

 This is not enough.
 We asked...
+Read
 -->

 ---